Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/omero/downloading.md

 ## OMERO.web Downloads

 !!! info "Export Formats"
-      With OMERO you can export in different formats Standard Formats
+      With OMERO you can export in different formats
+      Standard Formats
       - **Original Format**: Exact copy of the uploaded file
       - **OME-TIFF**: Standard microscopy format with OME metadata
       - **JPEG/PNG**: Only for presentations/publications
-      - **TIFF**: Original pixel data, can be used for image analysis
+      - **TIFF**: Original pixel data, can be used for image

 ### Quick Downloads
 Access downloads through the OMERO web interface: